 Each summer, an extensive summer school program is offered at one of our elementary sites for Incoming TK/K- 3rd Grades, and at Redwood Middle School for Incoming 4th - 8th Grades.
 This summer school program is 4 weeks long and usually begins approximately one week after the last day of school.

 This summer program includes Enrichment Summer School, Academic Summer School, Special Education Summer School, and Elevate[Math].

-Enrichment Summer School is organized and provided by the Los Gatos Saratoga Recreation Department for incoming grades K-8 and is typically held at one of our elementary schools (grades K-3) and Redwood Middle School (grades 4-8).
-Class offerings are posted in early spring on the Los Gatos Saratoga Recreation website.
-The program is fee based, but scholarships may be available.
+Enrichment Summer School is organized and provided by Los Gatos Saratoga Community Education and Recreation (LGS Recreation).
+Enrichment classes for Incoming TK - 3rd Graders are typically held in the morning at one of our elementary schools and classes for Incoming 4th - 8th Graders are held in the morning at Redwood Middle School.
+This program is fee-based, but scholarships may be available.
 Registration is first come, first served and handled via LGS Recreation.
+Class offerings are posted in early spring on the LGS Recreation website and many classes fill up quickly.
 Afternoon camps are also available via LGS Recreation.

 Students who may benefit from extra support during the summer are recommended to the program by their teacher(s).
 Special Education Summer School is offered to students who qualify at no cost.